JuanjoCatala/IPShow/README.md

 ## General info
->Geolocalize your IP address, and test if it's an onion exit node.
+>Geolocalize your IP address, and test if it's a tor exit node.
 Just executing this script.

 ## Setup

 ***Install requirements***

-`pip3 install requests
+pip3 install requests

-`pip3 install colorama (not implemented yet, but necessary to import)
+pip3 install colorama (not implemented yet, but necessary to import)

 ## Examples